Assassination Rogue Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 Serrated Bone Spike is the Rogue class ability for the Necrolord Covenant.
 It is a 30-second cooldown Combo Point generator that has up to 3 charges and applies a damage over time effect on your target that remains until your target dies or gets healed to full HP.
-Out of all the covenants, it is the only Class ability that can affect multiple targets at once and, due to its high cast range, it can quickly be applied to additional enemies even if they are far away from you.
-While this damage over time effect is considered a bleed, it does not work with any of our bleed-related specialization mechanics like our Mastery: Potent Assassin, Exsanguinate, or Venomous Wounds.
+Out of all the Covenants, it is the only Class ability that can affect multiple targets at once and, due to its high cast range, it can quickly be applied to additional enemies even if they are far away from you.
+While this damage over time effect is considered a bleed, it does not interact with any of our bleed-related specialization mechanics like Exsanguinate or Venomous Wounds.
 Our Mastery, as well as the Zoldyck Insignia legendary power, do increase its damage over time.

 Serrated Bone Spike is very powerful on any encounter with multiple targets present.
 You regain one charge every 30 seconds, and whenever any target afflicted by it dies.
 With its unlimited duration, it is a very Energy efficient ability to use on any target that lives longer than 10-15 seconds, and it is particularly useful in Mythic+ content.
 It synergizes well with one of Necrolords Soulbinds, Emeni, and its ability Lead by Example.

 Fleshcraft is the signature ability of the Necrolord Covenant and adds some useful survivability to an already very durable melee class.
 Due to the long downtimes the Assassination single-target rotation has, there is plenty of time to weave in a fully-channeled Fleshcraft mid-fight without losing more than just a couple of DPS.
-With most of our conduits and self-healing capabilities being direct healing, having an additional absorb to prevent taking damage altogether further cements Assassination Rogues as one of the most sturdy melee DPS specs.
+With most of our Conduits and self-healing capabilities being direct healing, having an additional absorb to prevent taking damage altogether further cements Assassination Rogues as one of the most sturdy melee DPS specs.
 It also provides a 20% damage reduction while you are channeling, which can be timed with any instant damage by channeling for a fraction of a second as you get hit.